GJace/portfolio-next-vercel/README.md

 # Blog and stuff

 I have fully edited this on Github browser editor.
 I had not used it in a while and it has now become very good (Q3 2025).
 I think I will try to only use Github editor for this small project.
 It comes in very handy when I want to write on mobile devices.

+Little update: managing files and moving them around is not super comfortable, to move some icons around I managed my repo locally.

 ## Useful links from the original template